josterand/dotfiles/.github/ISSUE_TEMPLATE/improvement.md

 assignees: ''

 ---
-**Improvement/Feature Description:**
+**Description:**
-Describe the improvement or new feature you'd like to see in these dotfiles.
+Describe the improvement you'd like to see in these dotfiles.

 **Reason for Request:**
 Explain why this improvement or feature would be useful.
 How would it benefit users?